William-King977/eng84_final_frontend/README.md

 ## Flask
 - Flask is a lightweight WSGI web application framework designed to help developers get started with their web applications quickly and easily with the ability to scale up to complex applications.
-- It's categorised as a micro-framework as it does not require particular tools or libraries to function.
+- It's categorised as a microframework as it does not require particular tools or libraries to function.

 ## MVC
 ![MVC](media/mvc.png)